SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

-A linguistic universal is a pattern that occurs systematically across (most often all) natural languages.

 # grammatical feature

 A grammatical feature is more rarely called grammatical category.
 A grammatical feature feature (my term) is a feature in the general sense that encodes a grammatical distinction.
 A grammatical feature category is a category consisting of an inventory of grams, of which a language may disinguish some grammemes.
 Grammatical feature is ambiguous between gramamtical feature feature and grammatical feature category.
 Some languages may not make any distinction within a grammatical feature.
+^i.e., not have it
 Grammemes may be encoded lexically, morphologically or syntactically.
 Grammemes encode sememes or half of practs/pragmemes.